What To Do if Your Baby Poops While Sleeping

 If your baby’s nap is coming to an end and you smell a poop, you can wait to change them until they wake up.
 If they just went to sleep when you notice a poop, you may want to change them – you don’t want them to get a diaper rash!

-It depends – for newborns, since they poop a lot, experts say to change them right away.
+The answer to how long can a baby stay in a poopy diaper is as short as possible, most of the time – for newborns, since they poop a lot, experts say to change them right away.
 For older babies, it depends how early in their sleep they are.
 If they just went to bed, you should probably change them, so they don’t sleep with a poopy diaper for multiple hours.
 If you expect them to wake up soon, you can wait a little bit as to not wake them up.
 If your baby is awake and you notice they pooped, you should also change them as soon as you can.

 If you have a newborn baby, there’s no stopping them pooping in their sleep – they are eating so frequently and therefore poop frequently!
 Once old enough, a consistent schedule during the day including consistent mealtimes and playtime can encourage them to poop more during awake time.